ift-gftc/opentraceability/README.md

 Current Extensions
 - GDST
-- MSC (.NET only, coming soon to Java)

 ## Models
 This library provides model support for working with EPCIS data.
 The models can be found in the `opentraceability.models` and `opentraceability.interfaces` packages.